 World Wrestling Entertainment has hosted numerous events at the arena, including Wrestle Mania XII, Royal Rumble 1999, Monday Night Raw, and SmackDown to name a few.
-Ultimate Fighting Championships have been held here as well, including UFC 59, UFC 63, UFC 76, UFC 157, UFC 214, and UFC 241.
+Ultimate Fighting Championships have been held here as well, including UFC 59, UFC 63, UFC 76, UFC 157, UFC 214, UFC 241, and UFC 270.

 The basketball exhibition team the Harlem GlobeTrotters has performed at the Honda Center for years, entertaining across ages and varying levels of interest in basketball.
 The NCAA Men’s Basketball West Regional tournament draws the college crowd to the Honda Center for the first and second rounds of the tournament and has since 1998.
 During basketball tournaments, the building can amass 18,336 spectators from across the West.

 With the building being over 25-years-old, it has become necessary in recent years for updates and renovations, some of which include a 15,000-square-foot-indoor/outdoor terrace on the club level that offers members a high dining experience that was completed for Ducks games and special events in 2013, along with the expanded team store that was completed at the same time.
 A wine cellar sponsored by sub-zero was completed in 2019 and offers 240 wine options to the club level.
 In 2019, the Samuelis purchased 18 acres to expand the Honda Center further.